rstafford/HOL5314/README.md

    Forwarding from [::1]:5601 -> 5601
    ```

-1. Access Kibana using the following URL:
+1. Access Kibana using the following URL and explore the Dashboards.

    [http://127.0.0.1:5601/](http://127.0.0.1:5601/)